-The proposed building consists of four storeys of apartment housing on top of a under building parkade.
-As the parkade projects half a storey above grade, the overall height of the building (4.5 storeys) exceeds the maximum permitted height of 4 stories.
-Variances are also required to allow a setback of 3.35 m to the parkade structure where 4.5 m is required, to allow a site coverage of 52.8 % (parkade structure) or 44.1% (1st & 2nd storey) where only 40.0% is permitted.
+The proposed building consists of four storeys of apartment housing on top of an under building parkade.
+As the parkade projects half a storey above grade (2.0 m), the overall height of the building (4.5 storeys) exceeds the maximum permitted height of 4 storeys.
+Variances are also required to allow a site coverage of 52.8 % (parkade structure) and 43.4% (upper storeys incl. covered patios & decks) where only 40.0% is permitted.
 Parking for the proposed development is to be located primarily under the building.
-A total of 40 parking spaces are provided where only 42 parking spaces are required.
-Four surface parking spaces area also proposed.
+A total of 43 parking spaces are provided where only 42 parking spaces are required.
+Four tandem surface parking spaces are also to be provided at the rear of the property.
 The parkade also contains a storage room and garbage facilities.
-The applicant will be required to address deficiencies in the layout and number of parking spaces prior to review of the development permit in order to meet the regulation of the Zoning Bylaw.

-The modern design of the building includes architectural detailing which breaks up the façade of the building.
-Numerous window types and sizes, columns, cantilevers, and decks provide visual interest to the building.
-Long lengths of balcony railings run the across each elevation of the building.
-The main street level provides direct access to 8 units.
-These walk-up units each have direct access via patios located around the periphery of the building with additional accesses provided via an internal courtyard or the lobby of the building.
+Direct access is provided to all of the main level units via patios located around the periphery of the building.
+Additional accesses to the units are provided via an internal courtyard or the lobby of the building.
 A lobby on the main level also provides access to the additional units located on the upper levels.
 Each unit consists of a living area, a kitchen, two bathrooms, a laundry room, and either two bedrooms or one bedroom with a den.
-Each unit has private amenity space is provided on the patios on the main level or deck space for the upper level units.
+Each unit has private amenity space provided on the patios on the main level or deck space for the upper level units.
 Six of the top units are to have a spiral staircase from their units leading to private roof top deck space.
+The rear yard of the property is to be landscaped with pedestrian access onto the site provided via Martin Avenue.